 Apply for a free-of-charge data collection

-Please note that protocols submitted to the Lab Track must be prepared according to the Author Guidelines.
+Please note that protocols submitted to the Lab Track must be prepared according to our Author Guidelines.
 We further need you to provide the materials that are necessary to conduct your study in our lab – either your web-based survey for your online study or your experimental code and stimuli for conducting your eye tracking experiment in our offline lab.
-Moreover, your planned study has to be approved by an ethics review board before data can be collected.
+Moreover, your planned study must be approved by an ethics review board before data can be collected.
 For an overview of required materials, also see the Checklist.

-Data that has been collected via the Lab Track will be published in the repository PsychArchives either immediately after data collection has been completed or, if you prefer so, after an embargo period.
+Once your protocol has been accepted, it will be archived in the repository PsychArchives and the data collection via PsychLab will be initiated.
+Data that has been collected via Lab Track will be published in the repository PsychArchives either immediately after data collection has been completed or, if you prefer so, after an embargo period.

 To watch a video showing the submission process of the Lab Track, click here.